 Sadness would be normal as I contemplate the inevitable.
 And I can still find joy in the time we have left to share, and in the opportunity to serve out of Ḥesed / Kindness and Ahavah / Love.

 I thank Hashem every day for this privilege of serving, and for the ability to find some joyous moments—even on the days when my Dad is not so interactive.
 I show that gratitude by seeking more opportunities to turn mourning into joy.
 By noticing even the briefest joys.
 By showing Kavod / Honor for every soul.
 By finding reasons to dance and to sing.

-Postscript: My father left this world about a week after I posted this essay—he was the last person standing in the photo.
+Postscript: My father left this world about a week after I posted this essay—of the relatives in the photo, Dad was the last person to go.
 My sister and I were both at his bedside that night.
 Those moments of joy we shared in the preceding days carried into my experience of his passing—alongside sadness and regrets, I can also replay that joy and gratitude.